DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 When a final agreement is reached, Arabelle places a small hand on one of the players’ arms and softly thanks them for their efforts.
 If the players do not intervene, she then steps forward and takes Van Richten’s hand in hers.
 The following sequence then unfolds:

-* Arabelle thanks Dr. Van Richten for helping him, and informs him that he’s a good man—a sentiment that his son agrees with.
+* Arabelle thanks Dr. Van Richten for helping her, and informs him that he’s a good man—a sentiment that his son agrees with.
 * The blood drains from Van Richten’s face, and he sways on his feet, as though he’s about to faint.
 “My son?” he croaks.
 * Arabelle pats the back of Van Richten’s hand, and tells him that his son has been keeping her safe in the wagon.
 She promises him that his son loves him very much, and shares her belief that he has been keeping Van Richten safe as well.
 (Van Richten quietly thanks her, now resembling a weary old man far more than a veteran monster hunter.)
+### Arabelle's Prophecy

-A few moments later, Arabelle staggers, her eyes rolling back into her head, and the whites of her eyes becoming the color of storm clouds.
+A few moments later, Arabelle staggers, her eyes rolling back into her head as the whites of her eyes become the color of storm clouds.
 When she speaks, her voice seems to echo with the sound of a second, far older woman’s voice as she delivers the following prophecy:

 <div class="description" style="text-align: center;">
 <p>In darkest night, the light shall flee,</p>